Sep 25, 2019

 Make sure to test at least once before you handoff the designs to development using a mid- to high-fidelity prototype, and whenever possible, test earlier and more often during the design process.
 This way, you'll make sure your customers are able to easily learn and use your product.

 Import your prototype to Maze to start testing.
-If you don’t have a Maze account yet, now is the time to sign up on Maze.
+If you don’t have a Maze account yet, now is the time to sign up to Maze.
 After verifying your account, you’ll be able to import your prototype and begin creating your test.

 Here are step-by-step instructions on importing a prototype from each design tool Maze supports: